- WHAT WE DO

 The debate about which is better – regular e-learning or learning through simulations - has been ongoing for quite some time now.
 While both sides have their arguments, both pro and con, a clear winner is yet to emerge.
 Both have their set of advantages and disadvantages.
 Organizations need to choose the mode of learning they feel will best suit their needs to meet the organizational objectives.

 Here are some advantages and disadvantages of learning simulations that can help you reach a decision.
+Below are some advantages of learning simulations.

 One of the primary reasons behind organizations considering using learning simulations, in the past few years, has been its user-friendly interface.
 Simulations mimic the real world environment.
 It makes the learner feel at ‘home’.
 He or she can practice without any fear of causing actual damage.
 If the learner fails, he can try any number of times until he succeeds.
 Learning from one’s mistakes is one of the best ways to retain knowledge.